Martinator9001/kvac-backdoor/info.md

+## 1. Introduction
-As an introduction, KVacDoor is a really used fivem and garry's mod server manager, boasting features such as
+KVacDoor is a really used fivem and garry's mod server manager, boasting features such as

 > **Lua Script**
 The scripting system allows you or the KVacDoor staff to quickly run lua code on your servers.